otoyo/astro-notion-blog/README.md

 ### Steps

-1. Set your secrets to environment variables by running the following commands
+1. To set your secrets as environment variables, run the following commands in your terminal:

 ```sh
 export NOTION_API_SECRET=<YOUR_NOTION_API_SECRET>